Crisis Grant - how to apply

 But some councils are taking longer than this due to an increase in applications.

-Your local council may let you know how long you’ll wait once you submit an application.
+Your local council may let you know how long you’ll wait once you apply.

 Who can apply